06/27/2025

 Tasting Notes:

-Aromas of fresh wild strawberries, white peaches, and red currants
+Aromas of wild raspberry, black cherry, and red currant

 Serving Suggestions: